-Since 2010, B.C.’s carbon offset portfolio has resulted in total emissions reductions of approximately 4.9 million tonnes carbon dioxide equivalent (CO2e).
+B.C.’s emission offset portfolio has resulted in total emissions reductions of approximately 4.9 million tonnes carbon dioxide equivalent (CO2e) between 2010 and 2016.
 In any single year, B.C. has between 14 and 25 projects in the portfolio.

 In addition to reducing emissions, offsetting advances green technologies, supports clean-job growth and drives the economy.
 Offset projects tied to B.C.’s carbon neutral government program contributed an estimated $372.5 million to provincial GDP between 2008 and 2014 (see Economic Analysis of British Columbia’s Carbon Offset Projects).
 Offsetting has also provided, for example, developers of forest sequestration projects a new mechanism to help protect biodiversity and contribute to a conservation economy in B.C. communities.

 B.C.’s offset portfolio spans nearly every region and sector of the province.

 Below is a snapshot of the innovative projects in our 2016 portfolio.
 The projects included in each year’s carbon neutral government offset portfolio are further described in the annual reports provided (right).
 Full project documentation is available on the BC Carbon Registry.